partylikeits1983/miden-tutorials/book/src/rust-client/mint_consume_send_tutorial.md

 Note: *In a production environment do not use `AccountId::new_dummy()`, this is simply for the sake of the tutorial example.*

 ## Summary
-Our `src/main.rs` function should now look something like this:
+Your `src/main.rs` function should now look like this:
 ```rust
 use miden_client::{
     accounts::{AccountId, AccountStorageMode, AccountTemplate, AccountType},